- US Online Poker

 Momentum Rating: D

 California is the archetypal quagmire state.
 It’s wealthy, and liberal, and has numerous gambling options already.
-Almost everyone wants to see gambling expansion happen, as it would more than double the total population of the US iGaming market.
+Almost everyone wants to see gambling expansion happen, as it would more than double the total population participating in the US iGaming market.
 And yet there are simply too many competing interests for it to happen, despite multiple efforts over recent years.

 Firstly, there are a great many tribal casinos in the state, and as is the case in other states, they would like to have exclusivity over as many forms of gambling as they can.
 Competing with them are the state’s racetracks, and its card rooms.
 The racetracks want in on any potential sports betting, while for the card rooms, poker is the primary issue.
 When it comes to online casinos, everyone wants a piece of the action if they can get it.

 On top of all this, the state’s constitution requires a referendum for any modification to its gambling laws.
 Thus, a successful proposal would not only have to appease all the competing groups, but be simple enough and appealing enough to win the support of the general public.
 Thus, while it’s pretty likely that we’ll see further attempts in the near future, their prospects of success will be small unless the situation changes in some significant way.
+The most likely way of escaping the need for a referendum – by working directly with the tribes by way of a compact – has been taken off the table by Florida’s failed attempt to do so (see below).

 Momentum Rating: X